Calgary Urban Project Society

 About Calgary Urban Project Society:

-This charity report is an update that is currently being reviewed by Calgary Urban Project Society.
+This charity report is an update that has been sent to Calgary Urban Project Society for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March